Jhoulys Chacín

-Jhoulys Jose Chacín Molina (Jo-LEASE Sha-SEEN; born January 7, 1988) is an American-Venezuelan professional baseball pitcher who is currently a free agent.
-He previously played for the Colorado Rockies, Arizona Diamondbacks, Los Angeles Angels, San Diego Padres, Milwaukee Brewers, Boston Red Sox and Atlanta Braves.
+Jhoulys Jose Chacín Molina (Jo-LEASE Sha-SEEN; born January 7, 1988) is a Venezuelan-American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Colorado Rockies, Arizona Diamondbacks, Los Angeles Angels, San Diego Padres, Milwaukee Brewers, Boston Red Sox, and Atlanta Braves.
 Listed at 6 ft 3 in and 215 lb, he throws and bats right-handed.

 Professional career

 Colorado Rockies

 Chacín signed with the Colorado Rockies as an international free agent in 2004, and was considered to be one of their top prospects prior to 2009 and 2010.
 Chacín was called up directly to the majors from the Double-A Tulsa Drillers on July 24, 2009.
 In 2010, in his first full season in MLB with the Rockies, Chacín had 9 wins, a 3.28 ERA, and led all NL rookies in strikeouts with 138.

 Chacín started the 2011 season as one of the best young pitchers in baseball, but after the second half of the season, he became inconsistent with his mechanics.
 He did, however, finish with a record of 11–14 with a 3.62 ERA in 31 starts.
 In 194 innings pitched, he struck out 150 batters.
 However, he led the National League in walks with 87.
 He threw his first career shutout in his first career complete game on April 15, 2011.
 In 2012, Chacín was limited to just 14 starts due to a pectoral injury.

 In 2013, Chacín rebounded to give the Rockies a much needed lift in the rotation.
 He finished 14–10 with 3.47 ERA in 197.1 innings pitched.
-He kept the ball in the ballpark, allowing 11 home runs, 6 of which were allowed in Coors Field.
+He kept the ball in the ballpark, allowing 11 home runs, 6 of which were allowed in Coors Field, while also hitting his first major league home run against Randall Delgado.
 Chacín began the 2014 season on the DL with shoulder inflammation.
 Chacín's 2014 was not good at all, as he battled through injury and inconsistency, managing to start just 11 games before being shut down for the season due to injury.
 His record finished at 1–7 and a career worst 5.40 ERA.

 On March 22, 2015, Chacín was released by the Rockies.